akhenda/v1/packages/expo/README.md

-# Universal
+# Expo

-This package holds all the shared universal UI modules
+This package holds all the shared Expo UI components

 ## Setup